Mission of Public Diplomacy and Global Policymaking in the 21st Century

 Purpose of Colloquium and Overarching Theme

-Future student colloquiums will be organized jointly by the Qatar Foundation and the Baker Institute, alternating locations each year.
-The goal of colloquiums is to demonstrate how public diplomacy has the potential to give countries the tools and direction necessary to inform, influence and engage the global society of which we are all a part as well as develop future leaders in the United States and Qatar to address these issues.
-Rice students will engage in discussions with Qatari students on key issues including scientific diplomacy and modern research, interfaith dialogue, democracy, new media technology, knowledge-based economies and other topics.
+Future student conferences will be organized jointly by the Qatar Foundation and the Baker Institute, alternating locations.
+The goal of the conferences is to demonstrate how public diplomacy has the potential to give countries the tools and direction necessary to inform, influence and engage the global society of which we are all a part as well as develop future leaders in the United States and Qatar to address these issues.
+Rice students will engage in discussions with HBKU students on key issues including scientific diplomacy and modern research, interfaith dialogue, energy sustainability, democracy, health care, immigration, knowledge-based economies and other topics.
 Through discussions, students can learn from each other’s cultures, histories and perspectives that can lead to mutually beneficial relationships, with the shared hope of preventing conflict.